How a DNA test changed everything

 I didn’t know much about Mary except that she married Henry Hansen and died in 1933 .
 According to census records, she was born in either Pennsylvania or New York, and her parents were born in either Pennsylvania or England .

 Mary’s obituary listed her surviving children and funeral arrangements, but nothing else .
 Her death certificate was not much better, but at least it included her father’s name and her assumed birthplace.

 Seriously?
 My third-great-grandfather was an Englishman named John Brown?
 Google that, and see how many results you get.
 Search the name and birthplace on Ancestry or FamilySearch.
 Check it anywhere you want to check it, but rest assured, you will get about two billion results.

-Mary’s death certificate was actually a good reminder of how relying on an index can lead to errors.
+Mary’s death certificate was actually a good reminder of why relying on an index alone can lead to errors.
 According to the index, Mary was born in Ilean, New York.
 (There is no such city, for those who may be wondering.)
 Inspection of her death certificate revealed that the city was actually Olean, New York.

 Finally, I had a starting point.

 Just as I was reaching peak frustration levels with the Mary Brown brick wall, Ancestry announced a sale on DNA tests.
 I decided it was time to match science with census records, and several weeks later I was anxiously awaiting my results.
 I expected a fairly even mix of Irish, German, and English heritage, with a bit of Danish thrown in to keep things interesting.

 But what was this?
 According to my results, I was 49% Irish?
 Maybe I had made a mistake in my research.
 Or maybe, just maybe…someone had been less than truthful somewhere along the way.
 (I’m lookin’ at you, Mary Brown!)